The Petoskey IOP Is Designed to:

 in our Relationships

-Using psychodynamic and mentalizing approaches, we work with patients to 1) explore attachment and relationship patterns that may contribute to their symptoms and 2) practice new ways of engaging with others to build trust and form healthier relationships.
+Using psychodynamic, family systems, and interpersonal approaches, we work with patients to 1) explore attachment and relationship patterns that may contribute to their symptoms and 2) practice new ways of engaging with others to build trust and form healthier relationships.